NorthDecoder/nasaMining/docs/installation.md

 ## * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 ## Mongo Work

+> Get data from NASA then load the data into a Mongo database

 ### Initialization

 ```bash